 - A digital photograph of the team and its tower

 - Photo must show very top & base of the tower

-- A teacher-verified height (in cm)
+- A parent, guardian, or teacher-verified height (in cm or inches)

 - Each middle school entry will receive a certificate signed by the Assistant Dean for Engineering Educational Outreach.